-Optional attributes for Multi-pathing mode Table 3-14
+Table 3-9 Optional attributes for Multi-pathing mode

-Optional attribute Description ConfigCheck If the value of the attribute is 1, the MultiNICB agent checks for: All specified physical interfaces are in the same IP subnet and group, and have "DEPRECATED" and "NOFAILOVER" flags set on them.
+Optional attribute Description

+ConfigCheck If the value of the attribute is 1, the MultiNICB agent checks for:

+All specified physical interfaces are in the same IP subnet and group, and have "DEPRECATED" and "NOFAILOVER" flags set on them.
 No other physical interface has the same subnet as the specified interfaces.

 If the value of the attribute is 1, the MultiNICB agent also assigns all the specified interfaces in one multi-pathing group.

 Valid values for this attribute are 0 and 1.

+Type and dimension: integer-scalar

+Default: 1

+MpathdRestart If the value of the attribute is 1, MultiNICB tries to restart mpathd.

+Valid values for this attribute are 0 and 1.

-Type and dimension: integer-scalar Default: 1
+Type and dimension: integer-scalar

+Default: 1